timothepearce/laravel-time-series-docs/docs/quickstart.md

 }
 ```

-You just scratched the surface of Laravel Quasar, if you want to know more about the use cases it can solves, read the introduction of the getting started section.
+You only scratched the surface of Laravel Quasar, if you want to know more about the use cases it can solves, read [the introduction of the Getting Started section](/docs/getting-started/introduction).